Marble vs. Granite: What Are the Differences?

 While also a high-quality natural stone, granite tends to cost slightly less than marble.
 The material can typically be found in the range of $40 to $100 per square foot installed.
 Much like marble, this number can be on the higher end if the type of granite is rare.

 If you are looking for a better idea of the cost of either marble or granite, you can get an estimate online.
+As you can tell from the price ranges listed above, granite is the less costly of the two stones.

 Because marble is porous, the material can be damaged by spilling any acidic products, such as coffee or wine, on the surface.
 If you have a marble countertop, you must be careful and avoid spills such as these.
 When cleaning, do not use any vinegar or bleach products.
 You should also not use Windex, as any of these cleaners will damage marble.
 To clean marble, use cleaners that are specifically intended for use with the material.